FAIRiCUBE/collaboration-platform/docs/guide/adding_datasets.md

 ![Data Ingestion Request Procedure](../images/fairicube_data_ingestion_request_flowchart.png)

-The next Figure shows the Data request WebGUI Landing page, providing also a listing of available datasets, and allowing for editing of already provided metadata.
+The next Figure shows the Data request WebGUI Landing page [Catalog Editor](https://catalog-editor.eoxhub.fairicube.eu/), providing also a listing of available datasets, and allowing for editing of already provided metadata.

 ![Data request WebGUI - Landing Page](../images/data_ingestion_request_webgui_1.png)

 The next Figure shows the Entry Form of the Data request WebGUI.
-Here the necessary metadata has to be provided in order to enable the data ingestion process.<br>
+Here the necessary metadata has to be provided for each dataset, in order to enable the data ingestion process.<br>
 In the *editing* mode the already provided metadata will be filled into the respective fields.

 ![Data request WebGUI - Landing Page](../images/data_ingestion_request_webgui_2.png)